Andrei Chikatilo: Political and public pressure

 On 11 March, the leaders of the investigation, headed by Fetisov, held a meeting to discuss progress made in the manhunt.
 Fetisov was under intense pressure from the public, the press, and the Soviet Ministry of the Interior to solve the case; both he and Viktor Burakov had devoted extensive time and effort over the previous seven years in their efforts to apprehend the perpetrator.
 (Note: In 1986, Burakov would be hospitalized for three weeks with nervous stress and exhaustion brought upon him by the pressure of the manhunt for the murderer.
-Following Chikatilo's arrest, he would liken the manhunt to being a nightmare, adding that for years, his head "constantly ached" and that, whenever he was upon or near mass transportation, he would ponder whether any adult male in his proximity was the perpetrator.)
+Following Chikatilo's arrest, he would liken the manhunt to being a nightmare, adding that for years, his head "constantly ached" and that, whenever he was upon or near mass transport, he would ponder whether any adult male in his proximity was the perpetrator.)
 The intensity of the manhunt in the years up to 1984 had receded to a degree between 1985 and 1987, when Chikatilo had committed only three murders investigators had conclusively linked to the killer—all killed by 1986.
-However, by March 1990, a further six victims had been linked to the killer.
+By March 1990, a further six victims had been linked to the killer.
 In addition, following the introduction of greater media freedom as a result of glasnost, the Soviet news media was much less repressed than it had been in the early years of the manhunt and accordingly devoted extensive publicity to the case.
 Fetisov had also noted laxity in some areas of the investigation and warned that people would be fired if the killer was not caught soon.

 Chikatilo had killed three further victims by August 1990.
 On 4 April, he lured a 31-year-old woman, Lyubov Zuyeva, off a train and killed her in woodland near Donleskhoz station.
 Her body was not found until 24 August.
 On 28 July, he lured a 13-year-old boy, Viktor Petrov, away from a Rostov railway station and killed him in Rostov's Botanical Gardens; and on 14 August, he killed an 11-year-old boy, Ivan Fomin, in the reeds near Novocherkassk beach.